progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Subversion Branching ### -->

 Tworzenie gałęzi w Subversion nie działa tak samo jak w Gitcie; jeżeli możesz postaraj się unikać ich, będzie to najlepsze.
-Możesz jednak stworzyć i zapisać zmiany do gałęzi w Subversion za pomocą git svn.
+Możesz jednak stworzyć i zapisać zmiany do gałęzi w Subversion za pomocą `git svn`.

 <!-- Branching in Subversion isn’t the same as branching in Git; if you can avoid using it much, that’s probably best.
 However, you can create and commit to branches in Subversion using git svn. -->